obraluv/my_coding_journey-projects/README.md

 - 👋 Hi, I’m @obraluv
 - 👀 I’m an aspiring Data Scientist and Machine Learning Engineer
-- 🌱 I’m currently enrolled in a comprehensive data science bootcamp
+- 🌱 I’m currently enrolled in a comprehensive data science bootcamp, welcome as i explore my coding journey to becoming the greatest Data Scientist and Machine learning engineer of all time, lol...
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: ...